JoinColony/colonyJS/docs/_API_ColonyClient.md

 ### `getAuthority.call()`

-Get the authority contract address associated with the colony.
+Get the authority contract address associated with the colony contract.

 **Response**